 It’s worth noting that ferries in Southeast Asia don’t often adhere to Western safety standards and lack of life jackets is an issue.
 Some people recommend staying on the top deck so it’s easier to quickly leave the boat if necessary.

 While it’s not necessary to book in advance, it’s a good idea during peak season or on more popular routes to book your tickets the day before you plan to travel to make sure you have a spot.
 You can buy tickets on the ferry company’s website or via a ticket agent like 12go.asia.
 However, every agent or hostel or hotel can get you a ferry ticket too.
 It’s really simple!

-Here are a few sample routes and prices to help you plan:
+Here are a few sample routes and prices to help you plan (USD):

-You might also consider doing a multiday cruise on popular waterways like the Mekong River or Halong Bay.
+You might also consider doing a multi-day cruise on popular waterways like the Mekong River or Halong Bay.
 On the Mekong River in Laos, slow boats from Huay-Xai will drop you off in Luang Prabang.
 Slow boats take 2-3 days, stopping at guesthouses for nightly accommodation.
-Prices will vary depending on the quality of your tour company, but a decent tour will run you around 1,000,000 LAK ($116 USD).
+Prices vary depending on the quality of the company, but you can expect to pay around $50-80 USD for the entire journey.

 Here is a distance and travel-time table of how long it takes to get around Southeast Asia.